Blog

 A quick look at the top 10 apps right now in China highlights some of the key differences.

-While the U.S. and European charts have relatively familiar names like WhatsApp, TikTok, Instagram, Google Maps, Messenger, Snapchat, Gmail, and YouTube, the Chinese market looks very different.
+While the U.S. and European charts have relatively familiar names like WhatsApp, TikTok, Instagram, Threads, Google Maps, Snapchat, Gmail, and YouTube, the Chinese market looks very different.

-Tencent, NetEase, IQIYI, and AliPay are familiar names in the top grossing apps.
-Government apps such as 交管12123, and app to manage getting your driver’s license and registered your vehicle are among the most-downloaded, plus ticketing apps for trains and busses.
+China Mobile, UCWeb, Tencent, NetEase, IQIYI, and AliPay are familiar names in the top grossing apps.
+Apps from ByteDance and the Ministry of Public Security are on the most-downloaded list.
 The ever-familiar QQ and WeChat show up as well.

 The hottest categories are Messaging and Videos, according to China Internet Watch.